-For the purposes of a non-US jurisdiction, "covered agreement" would mean an agreement entered into pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act, that is currently in effect, or in a period of provisional application and addresses the elimination, under specified conditions, of collateral requirements as a condition for entering into any reinsurance agreement with a ceding insurance domiciled in the State or for allowing the ceding insurer to recognize credit for reinsurance.
+For the purposes of a non-US jurisdiction, "covered agreement" means an agreement entered into pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act, that is currently in effect, or in a period of provisional application and addresses the elimination, under specified conditions, of collateral requirements as a condition for entering into any reinsurance agreement with a ceding insurance domiciled in the State or for allowing the ceding insurer to recognize credit for reinsurance.

-Additionally, in order to be allowed credit, the assuming insurer would have to agree and provide adequate assurance to the Director, in a form specified by the Director pursuant to rule, as follows:
+Additionally, in order to be allowed credit, the assuming insurer must agree and provide adequate assurance to the Director, in a form specified by the Director pursuant to rule, as follows:

-- -- The assuming insurer would have to provide prompt written notice and explanation to the Director if it fell below the minimum capital and surplus or minimum solvency or capital ratio, or if any regulatory action was taken against it for serious noncompliance with applicable law. - -- The assuming insurer would have to consent in writing to pay all final judgments, wherever enforcement was sought, obtained by a ceding insurer or its legal successor, that had been declared enforceable in a jurisdiction where the judgment was obtained. - -- Each reinsurance agreement would have to include a provision requiring the assuming insurer to provide security in an amount equal to 100% of its liabilities attributable to reinsurance ceded pursuant to the agreement if the assuming insurer resisted enforcement of a final judgment that was enforceable under the law of the jurisdiction in which it was obtained or a properly enforceable arbitration award, whether obtained by the ceding insurer or by its legal successor on behalf of its resolution estate.
+- -- The assuming insurer must provide prompt written notice and explanation to the Director if it falls below the minimum capital and surplus or minimum solvency or capital ratio, or if any regulatory action is taken against it for serious noncompliance with applicable law. - -- The assuming insurer must consent in writing to pay all final judgments, wherever enforcement is sought, obtained by a ceding insurer or its legal successor, that have been declared enforceable in a jurisdiction where the judgment was obtained. - -- Each reinsurance agreement must include a provision requiring the assuming insurer to provide security in an amount equal to 100% of its liabilities attributable to reinsurance ceded pursuant to the agreement if the assuming insurer resists enforcement of a final judgment that is enforceable under the law of the jurisdiction in which it was obtained or a properly enforceable arbitration award, whether obtained by the ceding insurer or by its legal successor on behalf of its resolution estate.

--- The assuming insurer would have to confirm that it was not presently participating in any solvent scheme of arrangement that involved Michigan's ceding insurers, and agree to notify the ceding insurer and the Director and to provide security in an amount equal to 100% of its liabilities to the ceding insurer, if the assuming insurer entered into a solvent scheme of arrangement; the security would have to be in a form consistent with the Code and as specified by the Director in rule.
+-- The assuming insurer must confirm that it is not presently participating in any solvent scheme of arrangement that involves Michigan's ceding insurers, and agree to notify the ceding insurer and the Director and to provide security in an amount equal to 100% of its liabilities to the ceding insurer, if the assuming insurer enters into a solvent scheme of arrangement; the security must be in a form consistent with the Code and as specified by the Director in rule.

-Additionally, the assuming insurer would have to consent in writing to the jurisdiction of Michigan courts and to the appointment of the Director as agency for service of process.
-This provision would not limit or alter the capacity of parties to a reinsurance agreement to agree to alternative dispute resolution mechanisms, except to the extent the agreement was unenforceable under applicable insolvency or delinquency laws.
+Additionally, the assuming insurer must consent in writing to the jurisdiction of Michigan courts and to the appointment of the Director as agency for service of process.
+This provision does not limit or alter the capacity of parties to a reinsurance agreement to agree to alternative dispute resolution mechanisms, except to the extent the agreements are unenforceable under applicable insolvency or delinquency laws.

-The bill would not preclude an assuming insurer from providing Director with information on a voluntary basis.
+The bill does not preclude an assuming insurer from providing Director with information on a voluntary basis.